Ildemaro Vargas Player Props: Nationals vs. Brewers

-On Monday, Ildemaro Vargas (.242 slugging percentage in past 10 games, with zero home runs) and the Washington Nationals face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+On Tuesday, Ildemaro Vargas (hitting .182 in his past 10 games) and the Washington Nationals face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
 First pitch is at 7:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Mets.
+In his last game he had a hitless performance (0-for-4) against the Brewers.

 Ildemaro Vargas Game Info & Props vs. the Brewers